 This page contains information on the status of flood studies for the U.S States on the Pacific Coast and coastal flood risk resources.
 This page is intended for community members and officials living near or on the Pacific Coast, mapping professionals and contractors and FEMA Regions IX and X.

-In accordance with FEMA’s Guidelines for Coastal Flood Hazard Analysis and Mapping, FEMA is performing a detailed coastal engineering analysis and mapping of the pacific coast.
+In accordance with FEMA’s Guidelines and Standards for Coastal Flood Hazard Analysis and Mapping, FEMA is performing a detailed coastal engineering analysis and mapping of the pacific coast.
 Using the new guidelines and specification, the coastal Risk MAP study aims to foster collaborative efforts between FEMA, other federal agencies, states, tribal and coastal communities while increasing the understanding of local flood risk, encouraging mitigation efforts and improving the community’s resilience against flood risks (life, property and business).

 Composed of five U.S. states (Alaska, California, Hawaii, Oregon and Washington), the pacific coast’s tidal shoreline stretches for approximately 40,298 miles through various environments.